d3group/dddex/README.md

 [`LevelSetKDEx`](https://kaiguender.github.io/dddex/levelsetkdex.html#levelsetkdex)
 model go hand in hand.

-We can also access the results for every fold separately:
+We can also access the results for every fold separately via `cv_results_raw`, which is a list with one entry per fold:

 ``` python
 CV.cv_results_raw